Concordium/concordium.github.io/source/mainnet/net/guides/become-baker.rst

 Configure a validator
 =====================

-Use ``baker configure`` to configure a validator and open a staking pool.
-The following is an example of how ``configure baker`` might be used:
+Use ``validator configure`` to configure a validator and open a staking pool.
+The following is an example of how ``configure validator`` might be used:

 .. code-block:: console

-   $concordium-client baker configure --sender "acc1" --stake 14001 --open-delegation-for existing --delegation-transaction-fee-commission 0.1 --delegation-baking-commission 0.1 --delegation-finalization-commission 1.0 --validator-url https://example.com/validator --keys-in MyBakerKeys.json --keys-out <concordium-data-dir>/validator-credentials.json
+   $concordium-client validator configure --sender "acc1" --stake 500001 --open-delegation-for existing --delegation-transaction-fee-commission 0.1 --delegation-baking-commission 0.1 --delegation-finalization-commission 1.0 --validator-url https://example.com/validator --keys-in MyBakerKeys.json --keys-out <concordium-data-dir>/validator-credentials.json

-Configure baker has the following optional arguments:
+Configure validator has the following optional arguments:

-- ``--sender`` is the name or address of the baker account.
+- ``--sender`` is the name or address of the validator account.
 - ``--stake`` is an amount of CCD that is the intended equity capital of the validator
 - ``--restake`` sets that earnings are restaked.
 - ``--no-restake`` sets that earnings are not restaked.